 Boards must use the Local Match Pledge Payment Coupon & Certification of Expenditures Form to do the following:

-Remit fund transfers from public entities
+Remit fund transfers from public entities.

-Submit certification of receipts of donations from private entities
+Submit certification of receipts of donations from private entities.

-Submit certifications of expenditures by public entities
+Submit certifications of expenditures by public entities.

 Boards must submit remittances for fund transfers from public entities and donations from private entities, along with the certification form, to: